Yet Another Reason Why I Avoid Microsoft Technology Like The Plague

 "Huh?
 What's that?
 We don't use volume licensing."

 "O.K., you need to contact the Microsoft Reseller."

 "Which Microsoft Reseller?
 The product says to obtain the licenses from this phone number."

 "You mean the Product ID for Windows 2000?
 I don't have it with me.
 Shouldn't the License Server ID cover that?
 I mean, isn't that why you require Terminal Server activation and all that?"

 "Right.
 I don't usually keep the product packaging handy for a product I originally purchased 4 years ago.
 I'm really going to have to dig that out of wherever to do this?"

 "Thank you for calling Microsoft.
 Have a great day."

 So, now to go dig up the product key and then repeat the process.
-I’m still confused as to how this model of software constitutes a greater value to small businesses than Free Software.
-Knowing Microsoft, I’ll call back only to be told that Windows 2000 is an EOL product, so I can only buy additional CALs if I spend hundreds of dollars to upgrade to Windows 2003 Server or Windows Server 2003.
-All so that I can let one additional computer interact with the server.
+I'm still confused as to how this model of software distribution constitutes a greater value to small businesses than Free Software.
+Knowing Microsoft, I'll call back only to be told that Windows 2000 is an EOL product, so I can only buy additional CALs if I spend hundreds of dollars to upgrade to Windows Server 2003.
+All so that I can let one additional computer interact with this server.